open-learning-exchange/open-learning-exchange.github.io/pages/takehome.md

 ![AndroidSDKManager](uploads/images/AndroidSDKManager.PNG)

-In a terminal / console of your choosing, navigate into the working directory of Android studio and git pull the “take-home“ repository at https://github.com/open-learning-exchange/take-home.git
+In a terminal / console of your choosing, navigate into the working directory of Android studio and git clone the “take-home“ repository at https://github.com/open-learning-exchange/take-home.git
 Run Android studio.
 Select New from the file menu and select import project.
 Navigate to Android studio -> take-home and select the settings.gradle file to import and open the project.